Steamworks Documentation

 Q: What if I want to run a playtest but control access via Steam keys?

 A: You can request keys for your Steam Playtest too.
 In fact, this is now the preferred method of running beta testing for your game if you need more than small group of testers.
 Remember, you can still test using your game's main App ID, using release override keys.
 You can find more information in the Testing On Steam documentation.
+You can view our Steam Key rules and guidelines here.

 Q: I have a question or feedback, how do I contact you?